-The most powerful facial trait combination has to be the NOSE-CHIN relationship.
-The beautiful proportions both in the frontal view but more importantly in the profile views are critical to beauty, for both men and women.
+One thing I’ve learned throughout my career as a plastic surgeon here in Toronto is that the most powerful facial trait combination has to be the nose-chin relationship.
+The beautiful proportions in both the frontal and profile views are critical to beauty, for both men and women.

 Noses should be straight, no doubt about this.
-Refined and upturned, narrow bridge and fine tipped for ladies; straight but broader in males, with a 90 degree angle with the upper white lip.
-As far as dorsal hump (bump) is concerned, there are accepted rules in North America yet I do listen to my patients as some patients want to keep some cultural traits in their noses, some others want a more classic European nose.
-Personally, I do lean with keeping some ethnic characteristics as I don’t feel the Parisian “Ski-Jump” nose look good on non-Parisian people whereas a gentle “ski-slope” is often what’s needed.
-That being said, a slight dorsal hump may give character to a Middle-Eastern or South-Asian lady.
-But again, I “listen” and work with my patients.
+Refined and upturned, narrow bridge and fine tipped for ladies; straight but broader in males, with a 90-degree angle with the upper lip.
+As far as dorsal hump is concerned, there are accepted “rules” in North America.
+However, I do listen to my patients, as some patients want to keep some cultural traits in their noses.
+Still others want a more classic European nose.
+Personally, I do lean with keeping some of one’s ethnic characteristics.
+I don’t feel the Parisian “ski jump” nose look good on non-Parisian people, whereas a gentle “ski slope” is often what’s needed.
+That being said, a slight dorsal hump may give character to a woman of Middle Eastern or South Asian descent.
+But again, I listen and work with my patients.

-One somewhat novel nasal technique (I have been using this technique for over 15 years now) is the use of dermal fillers – the so-called non-surgical rhinoplasty – to correct a mild asymmetry, a slight curve in the dorsum, a concavity on the nose, a low nasal bridge, a raised nostrils, etc. It is a great in-office technique that often avoids a more complex and less predictable rhinoplasty.
-I like to use components of the Misko technique and I always use the cannula technique.
-The cannula is a blunt hollow needle-like tool that allows to deliver the dermal fillers without the risk of puncture to a blood vessels, avoiding serious complications and excessive bruising.
+One somewhat novel nasal technique (I have been using this technique for more than 15 years now) is the use of dermal fillers – the so-called non-surgical rhinoplasty – to correct a mild asymmetry, a slight curve in the dorsum, a concavity on the nose, a low nasal bridge, raised nostrils, and more.
+It is a great in-office technique that often avoids a more complex and less predictable rhinoplasty.
+I like to use components of the Misko technique, and I always use the cannula technique.
+The cannula is a blunt, hollow, needle-like tool that allows to deliver the dermal fillers without the risk of puncture to a blood vessels, avoiding serious complications and excessive bruising.
 I always use topical anesthetic creams and I only purchase and offer fillers containing local anesthetics in the vial, for my patients’ utmost comfort.

 Chins are also paramount is giving a strong (or weak) “first impression” to an interlocutor.
-A lady’s chin should be at least round but best oval.
+A lady’s chin should be at least round, but best oval.
 The projection should be harmonious with the face and with the nose; not too small, not too big.
-Male’s chin should be strong, more projected and more square, yet still harmonious with the nose.
+A man’s chin should be strong, more projected and more square, yet still harmonious with the nose.

 Harmony is therefore the keyword in nose-chin relationship.
-A key concept in profiloplasty.
+This is a key concept in profiloplasty.

 Therefore, it is very common for plastic surgeon to perform both a chin augmentation and a rhinoplasty – or the non-surgical nose job – at the same time.

-Chin are commonly augmented with fillers or with a chin implant.
+The chin is commonly augmented with fillers or with a chin implant.
 We, plastic surgeons, have a vast selection of models and sizes of chin implants that can match all faces and all desires.
-Chin implants are commonly inserted via a small incision under the chin, tucked underneath the mandible and very hard to see when healed.
+Chin implants are commonly inserted via a small incision under the chin, tucked underneath the mandible, and very hard to see once healed.
 I use the same incision for neck lift when performing a facelift.